i05nagai/memorandum/language/english_speaking.md

         * lousy with
             * used to say that something is full of something, or too much of it
             * The internet is lousy with this kind of stuff
+* rot
+    * leave to rot
+        * If you say that someone is being left to rot in a particular place, especially in a prison, you mean that they are being left there and their physical and mental condition is being allowed to get worse and worse.
+        * Most governments simply leave the long-term jobless to rot
 * rotten
 * stinking
     * very bad